Agoric/documentation/main/getting-started/intro-zoe.md

 code determines that they are matching offers.
 The contract instance calls `reallocate()`, which *reallocates* the amounts which are the accounting records within Zoe.
 Payouts are not created yet.

-The contract instance then *exits* the offers. **tyg todo: Not quite sure what the current implementation is here** makes the payouts to the offer holders.
+The contract instance then *exits* the offers and makes the payouts to the offer holders.
 This takes the amounts from the account records, and withdraws the offer-specified amounts from the digital assets escrowed within Zoe.
 This is when the payout *promise* resolves into payments.